-It consisted until 4 May 2023 of Grace Reksten Skaugen (Chair), Aksel Azrac and C. Ashley Heppenstall and thereafter of Grace Reksten Skaugen (Chair), C. Ashley Heppenstall and William Lundin.
+Until 4 May 2024 It consisted of Grace Reksten Skaugen (Chair), William Lundin and C. Ashley Heppenstall and thereafter of Grace Reksten Skaugen (Chair), Mike Nicholson and William Lundin.
+At the 2024 AGM, C. Ashley Heppenstall declined to stand for re-election and Mike Nicholson was elected as new Board member and has been a member of the Compensation Committee since then.

-The Compensation Committee met formally once during the first half of 2023 and once during the second half of 2023.
+The Compensation Committee met formally once during the first half of 2024 and once during the second half of 2024.
 Frequent contacts were also held by telephone and email to provide oversight and approvals of remuneration matters presented by Group management.

 The Compensation Committee invited the CEO to attend parts of its meetings and is satisfied that there has been no conflict of interest and that no individual was part of a decision that impacted their own remuneration directly.
-The work of the Board and the Compensation Committee during 2023 followed the governance process laid out in the 2022 Policy on Remuneration.
-More information on the Compensation Committee's work during 2023 can be found in the Corporate Governance Report in the Annual Report 2023.
+The work of the Board and the Compensation Committee during 2024 followed the governance process laid out in the Policy on Remuneration.
+More information on the Compensation Committee's work during 2024 can be found in the Corporate Governance Report in the Annual and Sustainability Report 2024